Histogram: Scott's normal reference rule

 where $\hat \sigma$ is the sample standard deviation.
 Scott's normal reference rule is optimal for random samples of normally distributed data, in the sense that it minimizes the integrated mean squared error of the density estimate.

-Freedman–Diaconis' choice
+This is the default rule used in Microsoft Excel.

+Terrell–Scott rule

+The Terrell–Scott rule is not a normal reference rule.
+It gives the minimum number of bins required for an asymptotically optimal histogram, where optimality is measured by the integrated mean squared error.
+The bound is derived by finding the 'smoothest' possible density, which turns out to be $\frac 3 4 (1-x^2)$.
+Any other density will require more bins, hence the above estimate is also referred to as the 'oversmoothed' rule.
+The similarity of the formulas and the fact that Terrell and Scott were at Rice University when the proposed it suggests that this is also the origin of the Rice rule.

+Freedman–Diaconis rule

 The Freedman–Diaconis rule gives bin width $h$ as:

 which is based on the interquartile range, denoted by IQR.
 It replaces 3.5σ of Scott's rule with 2 IQR, which is less sensitive than the standard deviation to outliers in data.

 Minimizing cross-validation estimated squared error

 This approach of minimizing integrated mean squared error from Scott's rule can be generalized beyond normal distributions, by using leave-one out cross validation:

 Here, $N_k$ is the number of datapoints in the kth bin, and choosing the value of h that minimizes J will minimize integrated mean squared error.